FieryCod/holy-lambda/doc/1-02-getting-started.md

   2. Install [clj-new](https://github.com/seancorfield/clj-new) using these [instructions](https://github.com/seancorfield/clj-new#getting-started)

-  3. Configure default AWS profile via `aws-cli`.
+  3. Configure a default AWS profile via `aws-cli`.
 This is necessary for making a bucket, deploying an application and locally testing the babashka runtime.

      ```
      aws configure
      ```

 ## First project

-1. With clj-new set up, generate a new project
+1. With clj-new installed and configured, generate a scaffold project:

    ```
-   clojure -M:new -m clj-new.create holy-lambda basic.example
+   clojure -X:new :template holy-lambda :name com.company/holy-lambda-example

-   # clj-new creates a project folder based on the
-   mv basic.example holy-lambda-example
    ```

    You should see following project structure when `cd` to the project directory:

    ```
+   cd holy-lambda-example
+   tree
     .
     ├── README.md
     ├── bb.edn